jacobcantwell/aws-educate/content/_index.md

 ### Workshop Goals

-* Create your own machine learning model which can detect puppies in photographs.
+* Create your own machine learning model which can detect puppies in photographs
-* Learn about the basic skills needed for Machine Learning.
+* Learn about the basic skills needed for machine learning
-* Understand how machine learning and the cloud can be used in the future.
+* Understand how machine learning and the cloud can be used in the future